 From 2002 to 2004 CMAI hired their first graduate assistant for LGBTQ+ Programs and Services, Mr. Anthony Papini.
 Anthony was a master’s graduate student in College Student Personnel.
 Anthony started the first version of the Safe Space Workshop and various other programs and services for LGBTQ+ students at Bowling Green State University.

 From 2004 to 2007 CMAI hired their second graduate assistant for LGBTQ+ Programs and Services, Mr. Nicky P. Damania.
 Nicky was a master’s graduate student in Career and Technology Education, Training and Developing.
 Nicky was given the task of caring out the 13 recommendations from the Task Force.
 He was also responsible for creating BGSU’s first LGBTQ+ (lesbian, gay, bisexual, transgender, ally, queer/questioning) Resource Center and start many more programs and services for LGBTQ+ students at BGSU

 In 2007, CMAI hired a new graduate assistant, Annie Russell, to coordinate the LGBTQ+ Resource Center.
-Throughout that year and beyond, we have developed a variety of new programs and initiatives, including the Big Gay Picnic, Right to Marry Day, Coming Out Support Group, and many social events through the LGBTQ+ Resource Center.
+Throughout that year and the decade beyond, we have developed a variety of new programs and initiatives, including the Big Gay Picnic, Right to Marry Day, Coming Out Support Group, and many social events through the LGBTQ+ Resource Center.
 Over the years, many staff members and students have been involved to ensure a more welcoming and inclusive campus for LGBTQ+ students, faculty, and staff.